Recognition of same-sex unions in Namibia: Background

+enacted by the Parliament of South Africa when Namibia was still South West Africa, did not explicitly prohibit the recognition of same-sex marriages or define marriage.
+However, it generally referred to married spouses as "husband" and "wife".
+When Namibia became independent in 1990, it retained all South African laws unless explicitly repealed or modified by new legislation.
+In 2024, the Parliament of Namibia enacted the Marriage Act (Act 14 of 2024), which contains an explicit prohibition on marriages between people of the same sex.
+As same-sex marriages and civil unions are not performed in Namibia, same-sex couples do not have access to the legal rights, benefits and obligations of marriage, including protection from domestic violence, adoption rights, tax benefits and inheritance rights, among others.
+However, couples can ensure that property is divided fairly upon dissolution of the relationship or death of one partner by signing a written contract and a will.
+The contract must include an agreement of mutual duty of support and information on which partner owns what property and how it should be divided upon separation.

-Article 14(1) states that men and women of full age may enter into marriage irrespective of their race, colour, religion, ethnicity, creed, social or economic status, or nationality.
+The Constitution of Namibia does not explicitly permit same-sex marriages.
+Article 14(1) states that men and women of marriageable age may enter into marriage irrespective of their race, colour, religion, ethnicity, creed, social or economic status, or nationality.
 Furthermore, men and women are entitled to the same rights and obligations, whether during the marriage or at its dissociation.
 Article 14(3) places the family as the "natural and fundamental unit of society", entitled to special protection by the State.

-Anal intercourse among men remains illegal in Namibia as per the Criminal Procedure Act (Act 51 of 1977).
-Although nobody has ever been convicted, this "crime" is occasionally reported to the police, resulting in arrests and fingerprinting, and instilling fear in the gay community.

-Political positions
+Article 14(2) states:

-Christian organisations in Namibia are generally opposed to the recognition of same-sex unions.
-John Walters, then ombudsman of Namibia, expressed his support for same-sex marriage in August 2016.
-Since Yvonne Dausab became Minister of Justice in 2020, the SWAPO-led government has softened its position, suggesting that the cabinet discuss scrapping the sodomy law.
-Until then, SWAPO was fiercely against same-sex marriage.
-The government has lost several court cases on the issue of LGBT rights in Namibia; in October 2021, the government lost in court when High Court Judge Thomas Masuku ruled that the son of a same-sex couple born via surrogacy in South Africa was a Namibian citizen by descent.

-Of the other parties represented in the Parliament of Namibia, the Christian Democratic Voice (CDV) and the Namibian Economic Freedom Fighters (NEEF) are staunchly against same-sex marriage.
+John Walters, the Ombudsman of Namibia, expressed support for same-sex marriage in August 2016.
+SWAPO, the ruling party since independence, is opposed to same-sex marriage.
+Since Yvonne Dausab became the Minister of Justice in 2020, the SWAPO-led government has softened its position, suggesting that the cabinet discuss scrapping the sodomy law.
+Of the other parties represented in the Parliament, the Christian Democratic Voice (CDV) and the Namibian Economic Freedom Fighters (NEFF) are staunchly opposed to same-sex marriage.
 The Popular Democratic Movement (PDM) is ambivalent on the issue.